matias-ceau/scripts/docs/scripts/count_tokens_with_tiktoken.py.md

 ---

-A script to count the number of tokens in a text file using the Tiktoken library.
+A script to count the number of tokens in a text file using tiktoken.

 ---